 Above the clouds, heaven on earth does exist in Wae Rebo village.
 The village has rarely anything in common with any tourism village in the country.
-Its location secluded in Mount Poncoroko’s forest, East Nusa Tenggara.
+Its location is secluded in Mount Poncoroko’s forest, East Nusa Tenggara.
 And way too far from the big town and modern life.

 Some people, especially local tourists, may have not even heard about this community.
 But after several decades of living and preserving its culture and traditional conical houses called Mbaru Niang.
 The village and community are getting more recognition thanks to the UNESCO award in 2012.